-If you’re teaching English on your semester abroad with ILP you’ll need to bring over 1 suitcase full of teaching supplies to use in your ILP lessons (unless you're volunteering at the European orphanage) — the question is, what supplies should I bring?
+If you’re teaching English on your semester abroad with ILP you’ll need to bring at least 1 suitcase full of teaching supplies to use in your ILP lessons — the question is, what supplies should I bring?

 Hooray!
-You’re getting ready to spend a semester volunteering in Europe or are packing your backpack up for a semester volunteering in Central America.
-It’s beyond exciting.
-Keep this in mind when you’re packing up: you’ll need to make room in your suitcase for some teaching supplies — but don’t worry, we can totally help you with that!
+You’re getting ready to spend a semester volunteering which means quite a bit of prep.
+While you are packing, you’ll need to make room in your suitcase for some teaching supplies — but don’t worry, we can totally help you with that.

 What Type Of Supplies Should I Bring?

-As a head’s up, it’s a good idea to bring lots of the “single-use” items on this list (things like construction paper, tape, glue, paper plates, and cotton balls) because one you use them, they are done, unlike a clothespins, rulers or scissors which can hang around in the supply room from semester to semester.
+Some advice?
+It’s a good idea to bring lots of the “single-use” items on this list (things like construction paper, tape, glue, paper plates, and cotton balls) because once you use them, they are done.
+Unlike clothespins, rulers, or scissors, those items can't really be used again from semester to semester.
 Most likely, there will be a big bin of things like scissors and rulers already at the school from past volunteers (unless you're volunteering at a brand new school, then bring anything you can!).

 Where Can I Get These Supplies?

-We often have volunteers who got supplies donated and it ended up being more than they could fit in their suitcase, so they give the leftovers to us!
-That means we usually have supplies ripe for the taking at the ILP office for those who need it.
-Just give us a call if you're in the area (Orem, Utah) and we can let you know if we have supplies at that time that you can come grab.
+We often have volunteers who got supplies donated and it ended up being more than they could fit in their suitcase, so they give the leftovers to us (we keep these at the ILP office).
+Just give us a call if you're in the Orem, Utah area and we can let you know if we have supplies available that you can come grab.

 + A Couple Other Things To Know

 You do NOT need everything on the ILP supply list!
-Like we mentioned before, bringing supplies that are single-use is very helpful, so pick and choose what you ask for.
+As we mentioned before, bringing supplies that are single-use is very helpful, so pick and choose what you ask for.

-Generally, ILP teachers tend to use a ton of construction paper (seriously, bring A TON), paper plates, paper bags, yarn, tape (all kinds — bring a lot!), but you can also check in on your ILP City page to see what supplies your school might need in particular.
+Generally, ILP teachers tend to use a ton of construction paper (seriously, bring a ton!), paper plates, paper bags, yarn, and tape (all kinds of tape and glue — bring a lot!), but you can also check in on your ILP City page to see what supplies your school might need in particular.

 You will be sharing with your ILP group.
-Most ILP groups put everyone’s supplies in a storage room to share, which takes off the pressure of bringing everything you might possibly need for your lessons.
-We don't suggest coordinating supplies because that can get complicated and if you're getting supplies donated you can't really be picky anyways.
+Most ILP groups put everyone’s supplies in a storage room or big suitcase to share, which takes off the pressure of bringing everything you might possibly need for your personal lessons.
+We don't suggest coordinating supplies because that can get complicated.
+If you're getting supplies donated you can't really be picky anyways.
 It tends to always just work out if everyone brings about a suitcase full to contribute.